SonarSource/sonar-scanning-examples/maven-multimodule/README.md

 </build>
 ```

-This will create report in `tests/target/site/jacoco-aggregate/jacoco.xml`.
+This will create a report in `tests/target/site/jacoco-aggregate/jacoco.xml`.
 To import this report we will set
 `sonar.coverage.jacoco.xmlReportPaths` property in every module on which this coverage should be imported

 ```xml